Kieran-De-Sousa/Unreal-Telekinesis/README.md

 - Debris Shield Generation

 ## Setup and Controls
-**To play the game, download the Unreal Build zip folder in releases, extract the folder and run the exe**
+**To play the game, download the Unreal Build zip folder in releases, extract the folder and run the exe.**
 | Key         | Action                                       |
 |-------------|----------------------------------------------|
 | W           | Walk Forward                                 |